 Although we understand line managers may conduct 1:1's regularly, some managers have demands on their time or aren't equipped to discuss wellbeing - or the individual may be concerned that by admitting they are struggling their job and reputation may be at risk.
 By speaking to a third party we fill that void and have that ‘how are you’ chat.
 We then offer wellbeing advice or, on the rare occasion, if required, signpost on.

-Survey’s - We carry out an employment engagement and wellbeing survey followed by a comprehensive report, the results of which form the foundation of your bespoke Health and Wellbeing Strategy.
-This is a flexible evolving document shaped by outcomes and feedback from the 1:1’s and should be conducted bi-annually.
+Surveys - We carry out an employment engagement and wellbeing survey followed by a comprehensive report, the results of which form the foundation of your bespoke Health and Wellbeing Strategy.
+This is a flexible evolving document shaped by outcomes and feedback from the 1:1’s that should be conducted bi-annually.

 Strategy – We build a bespoke strategy, this should be seen as a long-term commitment to support your employee’s health and wellbeing, a strategy that is reviewed regularly and adapted as necessary.
 Your aim should be to create an open culture where colleagues feel comfortable asking for help with their physical and mental wellbeing.
 For employees to take this strategy seriously – they will want to see some real change being made in line with the initiatives.
 This means that all management levels need to buy in to the strategy and demonstrate ways of working to ensure their influences and behaviours are helping to create a culture of wellbeing awareness.

 Historically employee wellbeing has taken a reactive approach.
 Post-pandemic a more proactive strategy is required.
 Be positive about what good working environment and behaviours are.
 It’s worth noting that many wellbeing initiatives often only require simple changes, making them relatively easy and inexpensive to implement.